RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 > console.log(p1.tostring());

 ```
 toString() is not defined on Point constructor function then how it is print out "[object Object]".
+Because of all javascript object link to 'Object' prototype.
+Object prototype having
+toString(), valueOf, hasOwnProperty() and so on.

 The reason behind this invoking a function as a constructor (i.e. with the new keyword) runs the following steps:

-1)create a new object
+1. Create a new object

-2)set the prototype of that object to the object in the prototype property of the function
+2. Set the prototype of that object to the object in the prototype property of the function

-3)execute the constructor function in the context of that object (i.e. this is the new object)
+3. Execute the constructor function in the context of that object (i.e. this is the new object)

-4)return that object (if the constructor has no return statement)
+4. Return that object (if the constructor has no return statement)

-If you understood #2 you will come to know toString() where it is come from.
-Let's see how prototype will supports inheritance even though it having with some strange flaws.
+If you understood #2 you will come to know toString() method where it is comes from.
+Let's see how prototype will supports inheritance with lot of flaws and by the time will correct it.

+##Inheritance

+In javascript inheritance is implemented through a special property __proto__ (named [[Prototype]] in the specification.
+It is just approach there are many way to acheive reusablity this manner.

 ```
 function Shape(){